apache/jackrabbit-site/src/site/markdown/status/board-report-2025-03.md

 is not a reference implementation.

 ## Project Status:
-The project is ongoing with moderate activity.
+Current project status: Ongoing with moderate activity

-There are no issues requiring board attention at this time.
+Issues for the board: none

 ## Membership Data:
 Apache Jackrabbit was founded 2006-03-15 (19 years ago).